mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/release-notes/1.3.4/index.md

 ### Bug fixes

-- Because it could not be determined if Grafana was deployed in Federated Clusters, the federated Grafana dashboard ConfigMap was removed.
+- Because Grafana cannot be enabled for Federated Clusters, the federated Grafana dashboard ConfigMap was removed.
 (COPS-6999)

 ### Component Versions